Getting started with Interactive Video Paths

 • Smooth the transitions - To avoid jump cuts between videos, time node switches to natural scene changes, or shift the camera angle.

-Optimize video performance
+Optimize playback performance

 Interactive videos rely on preloading content to work smoothly.
 These tips help with that: